 Telemedicine apps usually have the following key features:

 Online video consultations: Patients can consult doctors through video calls rather than visiting the hospital in person.
 They can share symptoms and receive diagnoses through a short video call.
 Telemedicine chat platforms help doctors write down exact prescriptions which patients can then source from the pharmacy.
-A voice call API for telemedicine apps also helps maintain connections regardless of network speed or device capabilities.
+An integrate voice call API for telemedicine apps also helps maintain connections regardless of network speed or device capabilities.

 Treatment advice: During the course of treatment, patients can get updates from their doctors using a telemedicine app without having to physically visit a clinic.
 This is especially convenient for patients who have been prescribed bed rest or are otherwise unable to travel.